 No!
 Parking is at a premium everywhere in Old Town and if you drive in you will find you will park your car and forget it until time to leave - and if yours is a rental, you'll incur unnecessary expense.
 Because driving in the narrow streets of Old Town is, at best, a challenge, most of our guests enjoy Key West by foot or rent bikes or scooters to experience the island "like locals."
 If you want to take a day trip off-island, there is a convenient and economical car rental agency just a few blocks from the Inn.
 Oh -- and speaking of off-island day trips, be sure to ask us about the special itinerary of Florida Keys "best kept secret places" we've made for our guests!If I do decide to drive, where will I park?

 We have only two parking spaces for guests, included in the daily room rate and situated immediately adjacent the Pineapple Hideaway and Gecko's Garden.
+It is shared with our staff, so during office hours you will have to ask us to move our vehicles (we're always happy to do so, with no waiting) for ingress and egress.
 For other rooms, there is generally free curbside parking to be found within a half-block of the Inn on cross and parallel streets to Duval Street.
 (Duval Street is metered; cross and parallel streets are not).
-Even more convenient is a commercial lot across the street from the Inn, where our guests are offered the discounted rate of $20 per day.
+Even more convenient is a commercial lot across the street from the Inn, where our guests are offered the discounted rate of $20 per day with in/out privileges.
 No matter which parking arrangement you choose, there are two loading zones just steps from the Inn's front door on Duval Street for convenient luggage transfer - park there for a few minutes, while you come in to register.I won't be arriving until after your office is closed.
 How do I check in?

 No problem.
 We will leave a late arrival packet for you.
 You must call for special instructions if you will be arriving after 5PM.Do you have any rooms with two beds?